How to Write an Effective Knowledge Base Article

 - Freshdesk – as a knowledge base provider

 - Sketch – to annotate screenshots and create graphics

 - Grammarly – to spell check the articles

 Your turn now.

-What are some of the things that worked with your knowledge base well?
+What are some of the things that worked with your knowledge base articles?
 What are some articles that helped you out as a user?
-What are some definite don’ts to keep in mind while writing a knowledge base article that you’ve learned from your experience?
+What are some best practices for writing a knowledge base article that you’ve learned from your experience?

 Share with us in the comments below.

 Originally published on Jun 1, 2018.
 Updated on February 16, 2022.